 careers and work-life effectiveness; workplace flexibility (e.g., teleworking, flextime, part time); international and domestic human resource management and organizational behavior; leadership; teams; diversity, and organizational change.

-in organizations.
 She has published dozens of articles in leading journals, and authored nine books and many chapters.
 Her book (with Brenda Lautsch)

 CEO of Me: Creating a Life That Works in the Flexible Job Age (2009, Wharton/Pearson Publishing) is a best-selling book on "flexstyles", e-working, and changing work-life patterns.
 This book has been translated into Korean, recognized by the Singapore